uannabi/Django-firestore-todo-list/README.md

-#django with firebase database firestore
+# Django with firebase database firestore